jamesstandish83/ISG5312_FinalProject/README.md

 - move all scripts to relative paths so the project runs from the repository root
 - place raw data, cleaned data, and final results into separate folders
 - document every package dependency in a single setup section
-- save a small workflow diagram alongside the README
+- Create a new small workflow diagram alongside the README since I switvched projects
 - keep a short changelog of each analysis decision, especially around F2 handling, ASMap map replacement, and MQM fallback behavior

-That would make the project easier to reproduce, easier to review, and easier to extend.
+I think that would make the project easier to reproduce, easier to review, and easier to extend.